Shemini Atzeret: Shemini: "Eighth Day" of Sukkot

-When Shemini Atzeret is mentioned in the Torah (Pentateuch), it is always mentioned in the context of the seven-day festival of Sukkot, which it immediately follows.
+When Shemini Atzeret is mentioned in the Torah (known in Greek as the Pentateuch), it is always mentioned in the context of the seven-day festival of Sukkot: the holiday Shemini Atzeret immediately follows.
 For example, Sukkot is described in detail in Leviticus 23:33–43.
-Shemini Atzeret is mentioned there only in verses 36 and 39.
+Shemini Atzeret is mentioned in only verses 36 and 39.

 The Hebrew word shemini means eighth.
-This refers to the date of Shemini Atzeret relative to Sukkot; it falls on the eighth day.
-It is therefore often assumed that Shemini Atzeret is simply the eighth day of Sukkot.
+This refers to the date of Shemini Atzeret relative to Sukkot; it falls on the latter's eighth day.
+It is often assumed that Shemini Atzeret is simply the eighth day of Sukkot.
 That characterization, however, is only partly accurate.

 The celebration of Sukkot is characterized by the use of the sukkah (booth or tabernacle) and the Four Species (tree branches and fruit used in the celebration).
-However, the Torah specifies use of those objects for seven days only, not eight.
-The observance of Shemini Atzeret therefore differs in substantial ways from that of Sukkot.
+However, the Torah specifies using those objects for only seven days, not eight.
+The observance of Shemini Atzeret, therefore, differs in substantial ways from that of Sukkot.
 The Talmud describes Shemini Atzeret with the words "a holiday in its own right" (regel bifnei atzmo).

 The Talmud describes six ways in which Shemini Atzeret differs from Sukkot.
-Four of these relate principally to the Temple service.
-Two others remain relevant to modern celebration of the holiday.
-First, the blessing known as Shehecheyanu is recited on the night of Shemini Atzeret, just as it is on the first night of all other major Jewish holidays.
+Four of these relate principally to the Temple service, but two others remain relevant to the modern celebration of the holiday.
+First, the blessing known as Shehecheyanu is recited on the night of Shemini Atzeret just as it is on the first night of all other major Jewish holidays.
 Second, the holiday is referred to distinctively as "Shemini Atzeret" and not as "Sukkot" in the prayer service.

-Immediately below that discussion, however, the Talmud describes Shemini Atzeret as the "end holiday of the festival [of Sukkot]".
+Immediately following that discussion, however, the Talmud describes Shemini Atzeret as the "end holiday of the festival [of Sukkot]".
 The context here is that the Sukkot obligations of joy and recitation of Hallel (Psalms 113–118) last eight days.
-This is also why one of Sukkot's liturgical aliases, "Time of Our Happiness" (zman simḥatenu), continues to be used to describe Shemini Atzeret (and by extension Simchat Torah) in prayers.
+This is also why one of Sukkot's liturgical aliases, "Time of Our Happiness" (zman simḥatenu), continues to be used to describe Shemini Atzeret—and, by extension, Simchat Torah—in the liturgy.

-Shemini Atzeret is therefore simultaneously "a holiday in its own right" and the "end holiday of [Sukkot]".
+Shemini Atzeret is, in conclusion, simultaneously "a holiday in its own right" and the "end holiday of [Sukkot]".